schnef/sonoff-ha/README.md

 ```
 light:
   - platform: mqtt
-    name: "sonoff-XXXXXX"
+    name: "sonoff-R2-XXXXXX"
     command_topic: "sonoff/relay/set"
     state_topic: "sonoff/relay"
-    payload_on: "on"
+    payload_on: "ON"
-    payload_off: "off"
+    payload_off: "OFF"
 ```

 Pressing the button on the Sonoff switch for more than 5 seconds will